 Sexual harassment as defined in this policy (including sexual assault) is a form of sex discrimination and is prohibited.
 Title IX requires the University to promptly and reasonably respond to sexual harassment in the University's education programs and activities, provided that the harassment was perpetrated against a person in the United States.
-At the time that a formal complaint is filed, the complainant must be participating in (or attempting to participate in) an education program or activity of the University.
-An education program or activity includes locations, events, or circumstances over which the University exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.
+At the time that a formal complaint is filed, the complainant must be participating in (or attempting to participate in) an education program or activity of the University exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.